-My role included inviting speakers to attend the Builder’s Day, helping to plan the event agenda, managing social media for the Internet Archive, creating content for the event website, and coordinating lightning talk speakers and workshops hosts for the Decentralized Web Meetup.
+I was a co-organizer for the first edition in 2016 and the follow up in 2018.
+My role included inviting speakers to attend the Builder’s Day in 2016, helping to plan the event agenda, managing social media for the Internet Archive, creating content for the event website, and coordinating lightning talk speakers and workshops hosts for the Decentralized Web Meetup.

 Co-organizer, Blockstack Summit 2015